Nervosys/Botnix/docs/languages-frameworks/agda.section.md

 By default, Agda sources are files ending on `.agda`, or literate Agda files ending on `.lagda`, `.lagda.tex`, `.lagda.org`, `.lagda.md`, `.lagda.rst`.
 The list of recognised Agda source extensions can be extended by setting the `extraExtensions` config variable.

-## Maintaining the Agda package set on Nixpkgs {#maintaining-the-agda-package-set-on-nixpkgs}
+## Maintaining the Agda package set on Botpkgs {#maintaining-the-agda-package-set-on-nixpkgs}

 We are aiming at providing all common Agda libraries as packages on `nixpkgs`, and keeping them up to date.